cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-insert.md

 `ON CONFLICT DO UPDATE` guarantees an atomic `INSERT` or `UPDATE` outcome; provided there is no independent error, one of those two outcomes is guaranteed, even under high concurrency.
 This is also known as *UPSERT* — `UPDATE` or `INSERT`.

-conflict_target
+**`conflict_target`**

-:   Specifies which conflicts `ON CONFLICT` takes the alternative action on by choosing arbiter indexes.
+Specifies which conflicts `ON CONFLICT` takes the alternative action on by choosing arbiter indexes.
 Either performs unique index inference, or names a constraint explicitly.
 For `ON CONFLICT DO NOTHING`, it is optional to specify a conflict_target; when omitted, conflicts with all usable constraints (and unique indexes) are handled.
 For `ON CONFLICT DO UPDATE`, a conflict_target must be provided.

-conflict_action
+**`conflict_action`**

-:   conflict_action specifies an alternative `ON CONFLICT` action.
+conflict_action specifies an alternative `ON CONFLICT` action.
 It can be either `DO NOTHING`, or a `DO UPDATE` clause specifying the exact details of the `UPDATE` action to be performed in case of a conflict.
 The `SET` and `WHERE` clauses in `ON CONFLICT DO UPDATE` have access to the existing row using the table's name (or an alias), and to the row proposed for insertion using the special excluded table. `SELECT` privilege is required on any column in the target table where corresponding excluded columns are read.

 :   Note that the effects of all per-row `BEFORE INSERT` triggers are reflected in excluded values, since those effects may have contributed to the row being excluded from insertion.

-index_column_name
+**`index_column_name`**

-:   The name of a table_name column.
+The name of a table_name column.
 Used to infer arbiter indexes.
 Follows `CREATE INDEX` format. `SELECT` privilege on index_column_name is required.

-index_expression
+**`index_expression`**

-:   Similar to index_column_name, but used to infer expressions on table_name columns appearing within index definitions (not simple columns).
+Similar to index_column_name, but used to infer expressions on table_name columns appearing within index definitions (not simple columns).
 Follows `CREATE INDEX` format. `SELECT` privilege on any column appearing within index_expression is required.

-collation
+**`collation`**

-:   When specified, mandates that corresponding index_column_name or index_expression use a particular collation in order to be matched during inference.
+When specified, mandates that corresponding index_column_name or index_expression use a particular collation in order to be matched during inference.
 Typically this is omitted, as collations usually do not affect whether or not a constraint violation occurs.
 Follows `CREATE INDEX` format.

-opclass
+**`opclass`**

-:   When specified, mandates that corresponding index_column_name or index_expression use particular operator class in order to be matched during inference.
+When specified, mandates that corresponding index_column_name or index_expression use particular operator class in order to be matched during inference.
 Typically this is omitted, as the equality semantics are often equivalent across a type's operator classes anyway, or because it's sufficient to trust that the defined unique indexes have the pertinent definition of equality.
 Follows `CREATE INDEX` format.

-index_predicate
+**`index_predicate`**

-:   Used to allow inference of partial unique indexes.
+Used to allow inference of partial unique indexes.
 Any indexes that satisfy the predicate (which need not actually be partial indexes) can be inferred.
 Follows `CREATE INDEX` format. `SELECT` privilege on any column appearing within index_predicate is required.

-constraint_name
+**`constraint_name`**

-:   Explicitly specifies an arbiter constraint by name, rather than inferring a constraint or index.
+Explicitly specifies an arbiter constraint by name, rather than inferring a constraint or index.

-condition
+**`condition`**

-:   An expression that returns a value of type `boolean`.
+An expression that returns a value of type `boolean`.
 Only rows for which this expression returns `true` will be updated, although all rows will be locked when the `ON CONFLICT DO UPDATE` action is taken.
 Note that condition is evaluated last, after a conflict has been identified as a candidate to update.

 Note that exclusion constraints are not supported as arbiters with `ON CONFLICT DO UPDATE`.
 In all cases, only `NOT DEFERRABLE` constraints and unique indexes are supported as arbiters.